What is The L-1 Visa?

 L-1 Visa Benefits

-• The spouses and dependents of L-1 visa holders are eligible to receive an L-2 visa.
-Unlike the H-4 visa, the dependent visa for H-1B spouses, the L-2 visa allows the holder to work in the United States during their period of stay.
+- Spouses and dependents of L-1 visa holders are eligible to receive an L-2 visa.
+L-2 spouses automatically receive work authorization during their period of stay.

-• An L-1 visa is also often renewable for a period of 5 to 7 years while a temporary business visa (B-2) is only issued for one year.
+- An L-1 visa is renewable for a period of 5 to 7 years.

 We helped numerous international companies transfer their workers from their overseas offices to work in their U.S. offices.
 We are here to make the entire experience as seamless as possible.
 Schedule a consultation today and learn more!